tytydraco/yessleep/out/I_was_a_Death_Row_Guard_reassigned_to_guard_Death_Ive_had_a_brush_with_her_and_all_hell_has_broken_loose.md

 It was lost in police custody.
 The biggest piece of evidence in a murder case and someone just what, forgot it somewhere?
 Lost an XXL blood soaked coat with a huge tag that said “evidence”?

 Fishy, if you asked me.
 Hank’s case was presided over by a former sheriff, now a judge, who was responsible for arresting Hank in a series of petty misdemeanors.
 They hated each other.
-Seemed like a conflict of interest to me, but no one ever asks the executioner.
+Seemed like a conflict of interest but no one ever asks the executioner.
 Hank was driven to the Death House (the unit where we perform executions) three times, and was stayed three times.
 It went to the supreme Court back then.
 Four in favor of resentencing to Life Without Parole, 5 who voted to kill him.

 In his notes, a member of the Supreme Court of the United States, I wont say who, wrote “Sometimes when something doesn't pass the smell test, you just gotta throw the whole thing out.”